-These are the best Fire TV Edition TVs you can get right now
+These are the best Fire TV built-in televisions that money can buy

 Bottom line

-Amazon is really hitting hard in the smart streaming space, and these latest Fire TV Editions from Toshiba and Insignia have raised the bar another notch.
-Our top choice on this list has to be the Toshiba LF711U20 Series of 4K UHD Fire TV Edition sets.
+Amazon is really hitting hard in the smart TV streaming space, and these latest Fire TV Editions from Amazon, Insignia, and Toshiba have raised the bar another notch.
+So our top choice on this list has to be the Amazon Fire TV 4-Series because it's the most attractive and affordable Fire TV-powered option available.

-These Toshibas have all the top specs you would look for in a mid-range smart TV like 4K UHD and available Dolby Vision, with the benefit of Amazon's intuitive Fire TV operating system built in.
-Having Alexa available through the included voice remote is a huge bonus as well, as you can use this device as your smart home controller to monitor your Ring Doorbell, Blink cameras, or Ecobee thermostats.
-We also like that they come in sizes that are not absurdly large for most rooms, and that they are affordably-priced for 4K smart TVs.
+These Fire TV Edition TVs have almost all of the top specs you would look for in a mid-range smart TV like 4K UHD and available Dolby Vision, with the benefit of Amazon's intuitive Fire TV operating system built-in.
+Having Alexa available through the included voice remote is a huge bonus as well, as you can use this device like your smart home controller to monitor your Ring Doorbell, Blink cameras, or Ecobee thermostats.
+We also like that they come in sizes that are not absurdly large for most rooms and are affordably priced for 4K smart TVs.

 Whichever Fire TV set you choose, you're going to get a great viewing experience with Alexa smarts built-in at a reasonable price.
 Choose wisely, and start enjoying all of that great content soon with your friends and family!